Talking Points: Yinka Shonibare

 Show Me What You See Method 250 Words by Tobi Meuwissen

-A collection of imagery and sources designed to stimulate conversation around the work of Frances Hatch.
+A collection of sources to explore the work of Hannah Rae.

 Please note that this page contains links to external websites and has videos from external websites embedded.
 At the time of creating, AccessArt checked all links to ensure content is appropriate for teachers to access.
 However external websites and videos are updated and that is beyond our control.